dumpstate/mainjs/README.md

 No special OS signal handling - defaulting to `node:cluster` behaviour.

-If one process exist, all other processes will receive `9 / kill` signal and the main process will exit.
+If one process exits, all other processes will receive `9 / kill` signal and the main process will exit as well.
 In this case the main process supervisor should ensure to re-start.